 The Cost Approach is a methodology that seeks to determine a real estate property’s market value by estimating the cost that it would take to replace it.
 The logic behind this states that a reasonable buyer wouldn’t pay more for a property that it would cost to build it from scratch.

-The formula used to calculate the value of a property using the cost approach is very straightforward.
-It is:
+The cost approach formula used to calculate the value of a property is very straightforward:

 Current Market Value = Land Value + (Construction Cost – Accumulated Depreciation)